 Abstract:

-Advanced room-temperature (RT) sodium-sulfur (Na-S) and potassium-sulfur (K-S) batteries have received widespread attention due to the abundance and low cost of corresponding raw materials and high energy density.
-However, their development is still restricted by serious shuttle effects, large volume expansion, and poor conductivity.
-To overcome these obstacles, an effective approach is to construct carbon-based materials with abundant sulfur loading space, sulfiphilic sites, high sulfur immobilization capacity, and high conductivity.
-Among them, hollow carbon spheres (HCSs) with adjustable structure and controllable composition shows promising prospects in advanced RT Na-/K-S batteries when used as the sulfur host.
-In this review, we present the recent progress in optimizing the electrochemical performance of Na-/K-S batteries by compositing HCSs strategies.
+Sodium-sulfur (Na-S) and potassium-sulfur (K-S) batteries for use at room temperature have received widespread attention because of the abundance and low cost of their raw materials and their high energy density.
+However, their development is restricted by the shuttling of polysulfides, large volume expansion and poor conductivity.
+To overcome these obstacles, an effective approach is to use carbon-based materials with abundant space for the sulfur that has sulfiphilic sites to immobilize it, and a high electrical conductivity.
+Hollow carbon spheres (HCSs) with a controllable structure and composition are promising for this purpose.
+We consider recent progress in optimizing the electrochemical performance of Na-/K-S batteries by using these materials.
 First, the advantages of HCSs, their synthesis methods, and strategies for preparing HCSs/sulfur composite materials are reviewed.
-Second, the applications of HCSs in Na-/K-S batteries, along with mechanisms underlying the respective performance improvement, are discussed.
-Finally, the dilemma and perspective for the further development of HCSs for metal−S batteries are discussed.
-This review discusses the application of HCSs in Na-/K-S batteries and their performance enhancement mechanisms and supplies some suggestions for the future improvement of outstanding advanced metal−S batteries.
+Second, the use of HCSs in Na-/K-S batteries, along with mechanisms underlying the resulting performance improvement, are discussed.
+Finally, prospects for the further development of HCSs for metal−S batteries are presented.